SengerM/PyticularsTCT/README.md

 ## Graphical interface

-A simple graphical interface is provides by *PyticularsTCT* package to perform quick tests.
-See the [`tct_graphic_interface.py`](scripts/tct_graphic_interface.py) script.
+A simple graphical interface is provided by *PyticularsTCT* to perform quick tests, laser alignment, etc. See the [`tct_graphic_interface.py`](gui/tct_graphic_interface.py) script.
 The graphical interface should be cross platform, though it has only been tested on Linux (Dec-2021).

 ![Grahpical interface screenshot](doc/Screenshot_2021-12-28_14-38-08.png)